Automated tank cleaning machine: Operation

 Tanks must be cleaned from time to time for various reasons.
 One reason is to change the type of product carried inside a tank to prevent cross contamination.
 Another is to allow the tank to be inspected or for maintenance to be performed within a tank and to prevent product build-up on tank interior walls.

 Automated tank cleaning machines work in a manner similar to an irrigation sprinkler but are highly-engineered to deliver increased force.
 Water forced through rotary jet nozzles rotates the device on a dual axis, creating a 360° cleaning pattern.
 As the water sprays, the liquid is pumped out of the tank.
 Portable cleaning systems are commonly used for many outdoor applications while fixed or permanent Clean-in-Place (CIP) systems are used in more sanitary environments.

-The Alfa Laval Gamajet 8 is widely used in the chemical industry, ethanol, transport, brewing, municipality, and oilfield/fuel storage applications.
-Weighing only 15 lbs., the device maintains 40 lbs. of cleaning force at 25 feet.
-Typical cleaning cycles are completed in 12 minutes.